aljaz-ferenc/ask-my-docs-frontend/README.md

 # AskMyDocs
 ## AI Document Query Assistant

 Ask My Docs is an intelligent document assistant that allows users to upload and interact with their personal or organizational documents using natural language.
-It leverages retrieval-augmented generation (RAG) to deliver precise, source-cited answers directly from uploaded files — no more manual searching through PDFs, Word docs, or spreadsheets.
+It uses retrieval-augmented generation (RAG) to deliver precise, source-cited answers directly from uploaded files — no more manual searching through PDFs, Word docs, or spreadsheets.

 ### Tech Stack
 **Backend**: Python, FastAPI, LangChain, ChromaDB, Appwrite